-A dental nurse worked with the dentists they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
+A risk assessment was in place for when the dental hygienists worked without chairside support.

-The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+Improvements were required to ensure the practice have suitable risk assessments in place to minimise the risk that can be caused from substances that are hazardous to health.
+The principal dentist assured us this would be actioned immediately.